-Visa’s response to the American Express Centurion card is its Black Card — which anyone can apply for — is made of carbon and “guaranteed to get you noticed,” according to the application.
-Cardholders get access to concierge service to help with everything from hotels to golf outings and shopping, limo service and protection on purchases past the manufacturer’s warranty.
+Visa’s response to the American Express Centurion card is its Black Card, which anyone can apply for.
+Cardholders get access to concierge service to help with everything from hotels to golf outings.
 You also get unlimited 24 hour VIP airport lounge visits at 350 locations around the world.
-A big perk for those who love to travel is the added travel insurance, reimbursement for lost/delayed luggage and protection of auto rentals, so you aren’t in a sticky situation if your vacation goes awry.
-VIP treatment is also included at many hotels, including upgrades and spa access.
-Cardholders even get even luxury gifts.
+A big perk for those who love to travel is the added travel insurance.
+You receive reimbursement for lost/delayed luggage and protection of auto rentals.
+Cardholders even get luxury gifts.

 The downside to the card is the hefty annual fee of $495.
 Cardmembers do get 1% of their spending as cash back or 2% if redeemed as airline reservations.

-While not easily obtainable for most, these cards are an interesting look at what doors can open to you when you flash the right plastic … or in most of these cases, metal.
+While not easily obtainable for most, these exclusive credit cards are an interesting look at what doors can open to you when you flash the right plastic.